plone/plone.recipe.zope2install/README.txt

 `fake-zope-eggs`
     If set to true, add fake egg links to Zope 3 libraries, so that setuptools can see and use them for dependencies lookup.
+Enabled by default since version 3.0 of this recipe.

 `additional-fake-eggs`
     Specify an optional list of additional fake eggs.
 Only include packages which are available on the Python path.
-Typical examples include ZODB3 or zdaemon.

     You can also specify an explicit version to fake for an egg.
 For example::